 Other topical agents can provide significant relief for patients with OA.
 Capsaicin (Zostrix®) decreases the neurotransmitter called substance P, which is involved in the transmission of pain.
 Capsaicin is applied three to four times a day.
 It takes Capsaicin a few weeks before it provides significant pain relief.
 Hands should be washed after contact with the substance.

-Another topical agent sometimes used for the treatment of localized pain is the lidocaine (Lidoderm®) patch.
-This is not approved by the Food and Drug Administration for use in osteoarthritis but is often used.
-It is a small patch applied to the skin around the painful joint for no more than 12 hours a day.
+Another topical agent sometimes used to treat localized pain is the lidocaine (Lidoderm®) patch.
+This medication is not approved by the Food and Drug Administration for use in osteoarthritis but is often used.
+It is a small patch applied to the skin around the painful joint for no more than 12 hours daily.

 Other options include tramadol, codeine, hydrocodone, hydromorphone, oxycodone, fentanyl, and morphine.

 Intra-articular steroid injections can be used for painful joints.
-This involves placing a needle directly into the arthritic joint and injecting a steroid along with a numbing agent.
-Before the administration of the medication, the aspiration of synovial fluid may occur.
+This treatment involves placing a needle directly into the arthritic joint and injecting a steroid and a numbing agent.
+Before administering the medication, the aspiration of synovial fluid may occur.
 These are highly effective treatments, but their length of effect is variable from weeks to months.
-Reduction in pain may be seen as soon as one week after the injection.
-Corticosteroid injections have the potential to damage cartilage, and no more than four injections per year should be given.53
+A reduction in pain may be seen as soon as one week after the injection.
+Corticosteroid injections have the potential to damage cartilage, and no more than four injections per year should be given (O’Dell & Matteson, 2018).

 Intra-articular hyaluronic acid is sometimes used to mimic the joint lubricant – which is often reduced in those with OA - that naturally occurs in the knee.
 It is classified as a medical device and not a drug.
-Products include Hyalgan®, Supartz®, Orthovisc®, and Euflexxa®, and Synvisc®.
+Products include Hyalgan®, Supartz®, Orthovisc®, Euflexxa®, and Synvisc®.
 The American Academy of Orthopaedic Surgeons does not recommend treatment, but the effects of these drugs may be more beneficial than once thought.
-Numerous reports that hyaluronic acid injections are safe and similar if not more effective then nonsteroidal anti-inflammatory drugs.54 Side effects include discomfort, swelling, and pain at the injections site.
+Numerous reports that hyaluronic acid injections are safe and similar if not more effective than nonsteroidal anti-inflammatory drugs (Miller et al., 2016).
+Side effects include discomfort, swelling, and pain at the injection site.

 When medical treatment fails, surgery is the next option.
 Surgical options include arthroscopy, osteotomy, total joint arthroplasty, or joint fusion.

-Tendinitis common occurs due to overuse and presents with local discomfort and inflammation.
-Bursitis is inflammation of the bursa, which are small pads that are filled with fluid.
+Tendinitis commonly occurs due to overuse and presents with local discomfort and inflammation.
+Bursitis is inflammation of the bursa, which are small pads filled with fluid.
 It is caused by infection, systemic disease, or repetitive injury.
-Enthesitis is when there is inflammation where the tendon inserts on the bone.
+Enthesitis is when there is inflammation where the tendon inserts into the bone.
 Common diagnoses in this condition include plantar fasciitis and Achilles tendonitis.

-Myofascial pain syndrome is a wide range of conditions that are typically treated symptomatically.
-Many of these conditions are caused by inflammation and are best treated with anti-inflammatory agents to treat not only the pain but also the inflammation.
+Myofascial pain syndrome is a wide range of conditions typically treated symptomatically.
+Many of these conditions are caused by inflammation and are best treated with anti-inflammatory agents to treat the pain and inflammation.

 Pain is a disagreeable sensory and emotional experience connected with actual or potential tissue damage or explained in terms of such damage.
 Many conditions have the potential to cause pain.
 Understanding these conditions, how to assess them, and how to treat them are a vital part of adequately managing the pain.
 In the current health care system, much pain is not even addressed.
 Many regulatory agencies have implemented guidelines within the health care system to help with addressing the pain epidemic.

-It is the role of the healthcare team to perform a good initial pain assessment and an on-going assessment of pain.
-Proper pain management requires a team approach in the assessment and treatment of pain.
+The healthcare team's role is to perform a good initial pain assessment and an ongoing assessment of pain.
+Proper pain management requires a team approach to assessing and treating pain.
 Many options are available for the management of pain, including non-pharmacological options, non-opioid medications, opioid medications, and adjunctive medications.
-Opioid analgesics, while particularly good at managing pain, have led to many social and legal problems, including overuse and diversion.
+Opioid analgesics, particularly good at managing pain, have led to many social and legal problems, including overuse and diversion.

-The healthcare team also has the responsibility to partner with the patient to manage the pain properly.
+The healthcare team is also responsible for partnering with the patient to manage the pain properly.
 Each health care team member has a role in the management of pain.
 If health care team members perform their role, and the patient takes an active role in his/her care, the adequate treatment of pain is a very attainable goal.